Bide10/Data-Analysis-Projects/Customer churn predictor/README.md

-# Customer Churn Prediction Using Artificial Neural Networks (ANN)
+# Churn Prediction for Banking Using Artificial Neural Netwroks

 ### 📌 Project Overview